 Site monitoring automation

-ContentKing is our favourite application when it comes to site monitoring.
-Whilst the site auditing tool space is pretty competitive, ContentKing has created a nice niche for themselves by offering real-time auditing alongside an awesome alerts system.
+ContentKing is my favourite application when it comes to site monitoring.
+Whilst the site auditing tool space is pretty competitive, ContentKing has created a nice niche by offering real-time auditing alongside an excellent alerts system.
 The main benefit of ContentKing is that it tracks changes sitewide and alerts you as soon as anything changes.

 Once you start using this tool, it becomes a pretty indispensable part of your workflow and saves you a lot of time.
-Always-on auditing is incredibly handy to help you spot when issues are fixes, or when new issues are found.
+Always-on auditing is incredibly handy to help you spot when issues are fixed, or new problems are found.

-You can probably guess what Uptime Robot does, it alerts you whenever a site you enter goes down.
-Best of all, it's completely free for up to 50 monitors.
+You can probably guess what Uptime Robot does; it alerts you whenever a site you enter goes down.
+Best of all, it's entirely free for up to 50 monitors.

 It can alert you based upon a ping, HTTP(s), a port or even a keyword on a page.
-If it notices anything changes, it can alert in a variety of different ways including via Telegram, Slack or email.
-You can adjust how often it monitors a website all the way from just five minute intervals all the way up to twenty.
+If it notices anything changes, it can alert in various ways, including via Telegram, Slack or email.
+You can adjust how often it monitors a website all the way from just five-minute intervals up to twenty.

 Other worthy mentions

-The above tools are definitely our favourites when it comes to site monitoring, but here are some other worthy mentions to take a look at:
+The above tools are my favourites when it comes to site monitoring, but here are some other worthy mentions to take a look at: